 Season 2

 Season two continues the Kazon and related Maquis story arcs as Janeway and company try to make their way back home.
-Voyager does an okay job of finding balance between a season-long story with the Kazon while finding ample, standalone stories to tell in this season.
+Voyager does an okay job of finding a balance between a season-long story with the Kazon while finding ample, standalone stories to tell in this season.

-80% of the season is worth watching and 8 episodes are essential viewing.
+80% of the season is worth watching, and 8 episodes are essential viewing.

 | Ep.
 No. | Title | Stardate | See/Skip |